Internet Explorer Bug Leaks Whatever You Type In the Address Bar - Slashdot

 I tip my hat to the C64 background colours!

-Let's address the elephant in the room (Score:4, Insightful)
+Let's address the elephant in the room (Score:5, Informative)

 More than two days of static Slashdot.
 Can't we have a headline about that shit?